 Q: What do you want people to take away from this show once it's revived, what themes are you trying to strike in people?

-A: We believe that Rag Dolly was written to help its young audience name their own worries and fears of death, and give them the tools to process those fears.
+A: We believe that Rag Dolly was written to help its young audience name their own worries and fears of death and give them the tools to process those fears.
 William Gibson, the playwright, made his intentions for the themes clear:

 "Far from morbid, his altitude seems to celebrate life.
 'Our experiences contain so much pain.
 Non-artists have to live with these painful episodes, but a writer can use them for a creative act.
 When you've used them, most of the time you've mastered them.
 You sublimate the pain.'
 Asserting that death brings him to life as a writer, Gibson expressed the strong opinion that 'kids shouldn't be shielded.
 Pets are dying.
 Relatives are dying all the time.
 We’ve got to educate kids to facts of life and death and let them learn to cope.
 It's there.
 To ignore it is stupid.'"